 Don’t Vacuum Moist Carpet

-Know when it is Time to Say Goodbye
+Know When it is Time to Say Goodbye

 It’s hard to say exactly how long a good vacuum will last, but if you felt like your device has lost suction power, don’t be afraid to replace it.
 While rugs, upholstery, and carpets often get replaced, your trustworthy vacuum gets overused and abused.
 Even if you have a small family with no pets your vacuum surely gets plenty of wear and tear.
-Many people cause great damage to their vacuum by using it as their only form of deep carpet cleaning.
+Many people cause great damage to their vacuums by using it as their only form of deep carpet cleaning.
 Save your vacuum and call Clean Living Chem-Dry for the deep cleaning for every couple of months.